MicrosoftDocs/architecture-center/docs/ai-ml/index.md

 ### Microsoft Fabric OneLake

 OneLake is a single, unified, logical data lake for your whole organization.
 A data Lake processes large volumes of data from various sources.
 Like OneDrive, OneLake comes automatically with every Microsoft Fabric tenant and is designed to be the single place for all your analytics data.
-OneLake offers one data lake for the entire organization, as well as a copy of data for use with multiple analytical engines.
+OneLake offers one data lake for the entire organization, and  a copy of data for use with multiple analytical engines.

 - [OneLake, the OneDrive for data](/fabric/onelake/onelake-overview)